From Design to Disclosure: Applications

 We append a disclosure stage to this problem.
 After observing her type $\theta$, the insuree sends a message $m \in \mathcal{M}(\theta)$ to the insurer.
 The insurer then offers a menu of contracts and the insuree selects one of the contracts or chooses no insurance.

-Formulated this way, it is difficult to verify \autoref{Assumption-Continuity} directly.
+Formulated this way, it is difficult to verify our continuity notion directly.
 Therefore, we reformulate this game such that the insurer directly chooses the expected utility of every type of the insuree instead of offering a menu of contracts \citep[see][]{chade2012optimal}.
 Observe that any incentive-compatible menu of contracts $(x(\theta),t(\theta))$ can be reformulated as a menu $(D(\theta), a(\theta))$, where

-If a type-$\theta$ insuree accepts the menu, $v(w-t(\theta))$ is her utility when no loss occurs, $D(\theta)$ is the difference in utility between no loss and suffering a loss, and $a(\theta)$ is her \emph{indirect utility}.
+If a type-$\theta$ insuree accepts the menu, $v(w-t(\theta))$ is her utility when no loss occurs, $D(\theta)$ is the drop in utility when she suffers a loss, and $a(\theta)$ is her \emph{indirect utility}.

-By standard arguments, incentive compatibility implies that $a$ is convex; in this case, $a'(\theta)=-D(\theta)$ almost everywhere.
-Given the insurer's belief $G$, in any optimal menu the participation constraint binds for the lowest type, and $0\le D(\theta)\le D_0:= v(w) - v(w-\ell) $ for $G$-almost every $\theta$ \citep[Theorem 1]{chade2012optimal}.
-The latter conditions correspond to the indemnity payment in the event of a loss being at most the loss (no overinsurance) and the utility reduction in the event of a loss being at most the utility reduction when there is no insurance.
-Denoting the space of continuous real-valued functions on $\Theta$ equipped with the sup-norm by $\mathscr{C}(\Theta)$, it is therefore without loss to restrict attention to the following set of indirect utilities:
+By standard arguments, incentive compatibility implies that the indirect utility function $a(\cdot)$ is convex; in this case, $a'(\theta)=-D(\theta)$ almost everywhere.
+Given the insurer's belief $G$, any optimal menu satisfies the properties that the participation constraint binds for the lowest type and the utility reduction in the event of a loss, $D(\theta)$ being non-negative and bounded above by $D_0:= v(w) - v(w-\ell) $ for $G$-almost every $\theta$ \citep[Theorem 1]{chade2012optimal}.
+Observe that $D_0$ measures the drop in utility from a loss when there is no insurance.
+Denoting the space of continuous real-valued functions on $\Theta$ by $\mathscr{C}(\Theta)$ (equipped with the sup-norm), it is therefore without loss to restrict attention to the following set of indirect utilities:

 The insurer's expected profit from a menu $(D, a)$ chosen by a type-$\theta$ insuree is